 Don’t upload or click send before you’ve taken sufficient time to meticulously proofread your cover letter for spelling mistakes and grammatical errors.

 Don’t just rely on spell-check.
 Instead, try to take a print out of it and give it one further proofread for spelling and grammatical errors.

 For instance, is it “you’re” or “your”?
 Did you mean “affect” or “effect”?
 (Remember, one’s a noun, one’s a verb).

 Even the smallest mistakes in your cover letter can make a busy hiring manager refrain from reading it – particularly if the position you’re applying to involves ‘good communication skills’.

 Spelling and grammar check is an extremely crucial part of proofreading your cover letter.
 You must not submit your application with poor spelling and grammar mistakes.

-People you could ask to proofread your cover letter may include family members, friends, teachers or your career counselor.
-Double check everything in the cover letter.
+People you could ask to proofread your cover letter may include family members, friends, teachers or your career counsellor.
+Double-check everything in the cover letter.

 If you provide a company’s name, ensure you get that right.
 If you specify geographical areas you’ve worked before, ensure you mention the names right as well.

-Making your cover letter absolutely error-free in every way possible might not ensure that you’ll get the breakthrough but there will be a high probability that it’ll be read.
-Make sure you double check the above key things in your cover letter and correct the mistakes.
+Making your cover letter error-free in every way possible might not ensure that you’ll get the breakthrough but there will be a high probability that it’ll be read.
+Make sure you double-check the above key things in your cover letter and correct the mistakes.